pmq20/node-packer/node/doc/api/assert.md

 * `expected` {any}
 * `message` {any}

-Tests strict inequality as determined by the strict not equal operator ( `!==` ).
+Tests strict inequality as determined by the [Strict Equality Comparison][] ( `!==` ).

 ```js